Why This Lehigh Valley Start-Up Is Asking You To Rate Restaurants Privately

 Over the years, many of us have adopted the personas of entitled and outspoken critics.
 Online public reviews have become a necessary (and often evil) part of managing a restaurant right now.
 If an operator can’t afford to hire someone to address each complaint or bad review in their own voice, they have to put the time in themselves.
 And if you’ve every worked in a restaurant or bar…or know someone who has -then you know that time is not something they have a lot of - especially now.

-The thing that really sets Course Restaurant Guide apart from every other rating or recommendation app out there is the fact that Course doesn’t make recommendations - or publicly grade people’s businesses with a one-size-fits-all rating.
-Instead, Course continually calculates your personal compatibility with restaurants based on the information you provide through fun personal taste quizzes and your private ratings of the restaurants you’ve visited.
+The thing that really sets Paire apart from every other rating or recommendation app out there is the fact that it doesn’t make recommendations in the traditional sense or publicly grade people’s businesses with a one-size-fits-all rating.
+Instead, Paire continually calculates your own personal compatibility with restaurants based on the information you provide through fun personal taste quizzes and your private ratings of the restaurants you’ve previously visited.

-Course Restaurant Guide uses artificial intelligence to find the common ground that exists between people with similar tastes no matter how few or far between…and - if you’re a list person (like I am - I have a list for every city I visit…and for the ones I want to visit) Course gives you a way to organize your lists of places friends have recommended or that you’ve seen online or on tv.
+Paire uses artificial intelligence to find the common ground that exists between people with similar tastes no matter how few or far between…and - if you’re a list person (like I am - I have a list for every city I visit…and for the ones I want to visit) the app gives you a way to organize your lists of places friends have recommended or that you’ve seen online or on tv.